jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The merchant picks up the book lying nearby.
 Novum Organum.

-"Bacon says we command nature by obeying her.
-We're learning to obey."
+"Francis Bacon says we command nature by obeying her.
+We're learning to observe and obey."

 "By testing."

-"By testing everything."
+"And keeping records."

+"Why?"

+"So other people can redo our work.
+If we can't reproduce our results, we haven't proven anything."

 They light more candles.
 Different air sources.
 Different containers.
 They watch.
 They measure.
-They write.

 Three notebooks fill with observations.

-- falsify

 #### The Resistance